gtema/openstack/doc/src/osc.md

 ## `osc network extension show`

 Shows details for an extension, by alias.
 The response shows the extension name and its alias.
 To show details for an extension, you specify the alias.

+Use the `fields` query parameter to control which fields are returned in the response body.
+For more information, see [Fields](#fields).

 Normal response codes: 200